 African America, Communists, and the National Negro Congress, 1933-1947

-Digitized papers of the National Negro Congress, which was established in 1936 to "secure the right of the Negro people to be free from Jim Crowism, segregation, discrimination, lynching, and mob violence" and "to promote the spirit of unity and cooperation between Negro and white people."
-The collection includes papers that predate the formation of the Congress.
+Digitized archives and manuscripts collection of the National Negro Congress, which organization was established in 1936 to "secure the right of the Negro people to be free from Jim Crowism, segregation, discrimination, lynching, and mob violence" and "to promote the spirit of unity and cooperation between Negro and white people."
+98,600 images dated 1933-1947.

 Subjects: Government and Law; United States History; Manuscripts and Rare Books; African American Studies; Political Science